vand0525/psw_connect-frontend/README.md

 ## 💡 Inspiration

 The healthcare sector faces a significant challenge: efficiently connecting qualified personal support workers (PSWs) with individuals requiring care.
 Our team members witnessed firsthand how family members struggled to find reliable care providers, often relying on outdated agencies or word-of-mouth referrals.
-CareConnect was born from this frustration - a modern platform that seamlessly connects care providers with those who need support.
+CareConnect was born from this frustration - a modern platform that seamlessly connects care providers with those who need support, developed specifically for cuHacking 2025.

 ## 🔍 What it does

-CareConnect is a comprehensive web platform that:
+CareConnect is a comprehensive web platform with an intuitive, user-friendly interface that:

-- **For Clients**: Allows individuals or families to create profiles detailing their specific care needs, browse qualified PSWs in their area, and schedule care services
+- **For Clients**: Allows individuals or families to create profiles detailing their specific care needs, browse qualified PSWs in their area, and schedule care services with just a few clicks
-- **For PSWs**: Provides a professional platform to showcase skills and specializations, find suitable clients, and manage scheduling
+- **For PSWs**: Provides a professional platform to showcase skills and specializations, find suitable clients, and manage scheduling efficiently

 Key features include:
-- User-friendly onboarding flow with specialized paths for clients and care providers
+- Streamlined, intuitive onboarding flow with specialized paths for clients and care providers
-- Location-based matching system
+- Smart location-based matching system to connect local PSWs with nearby clients
-- Verification of PSW credentials
+- Simple verification process for PSW credentials
-- Secure communication channels
+- User-friendly communication channels for direct connection
-- Schedule coordination and management
+- Hassle-free schedule coordination and management
 - Rating and review system

 ## ⚙️ How we built it

 CareConnect is built using a modern tech stack:

-- **Frontend**: HTML5, CSS3, JavaScript (ES6+)
+- **Frontend**: HTML5, CSS3, JavaScript
 - **Styling**: Custom CSS with CSS variables for consistent theming
 - **Authentication**: Integration with Auth0 for secure user management
 - **Icons/UI**: Font Awesome and custom components